Sunday, April 24, 2016

 Aroma and Flavor – 2.25 out of 3 mugs

-With the ingredients of wintergreen, Ginseng and Clove, I was not sure what to expect!
+With the ingredients of wintergreen, Ginseng, and Clove, I was not sure what to expect!
 The aroma was not anything out of the ordinary.
 The first sip noted wintergreen and a very creamy mix.
-I could note the Clove yet there is the slight ginseng and wintergreen aftertaste.
+I could note the Clove, yet there was a slight ginseng and wintergreen aftertaste.

 Head – 1.5 out of 3 mugs